46th Canadian federal election

 The 46th Canadian federal election will elect members of the House of Commons to the 46th Canadian Parliament.
-The Canada Elections Act requires that the election be held no later than October 15, 2029, but it may be called earlier.
+Pursuant to the Canada Elections Act, the election is tentatively scheduled for October 15, 2029, but it may be called earlier.

 The 2025 Canadian federal election resulted in the formation of a minority government led by Mark Carney.
+Carney later formed a majority government in April 2026 through by-election wins and floor-crossings.

 Date of the election

 Under the fixed-date provisions of the Canada Elections Act, a federal election must be held on the third Monday in October in the fourth calendar year after the polling day of the previous election.
 The previous election was held in 2025, therefore an election is scheduled to take place on October 15, 2029.
 However, the election may occur before that date if the governor general dissolves Parliament on the recommendation of the prime minister, either for a snap election or after the government loses a vote on a supply bill (which has not happened since 1979) or a specific motion of no confidence (which has not happened since 2011).
-Early elections are more likely to occur during minority governments because the prime minister does not control a majority in the House of Commons and thus is more likely to lose votes in the House.